MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-QueryFolding.md

 GET https://myfhirserver.azurehealthcareapis.com/Patient?birthdate=lt1980-01-01
 ```

-With such a query the client would only receive the patients of interest and would not need to discard data in the client.
+With such a query, the client would only receive the patients of interest and would not need to discard data in the client.

-In the example of birth date, the query folding is straightforward, but in general it is challenging in FHIR because the search parameter names don't always correspond to the data field names and frequently multiple data fields will contribute to a single search parameter.
+In the example of a birth date, the query folding is straightforward, but in general it is challenging in FHIR because the search parameter names don't always correspond to the data field names and frequently multiple data fields will contribute to a single search parameter.

-For example let's consider the `Observation` resource and the `category` field.
+For example, let's consider the `Observation` resource and the `category` field.
 The `Observation.category` field is a `CodeableConcept` in FHIR, which has a `coding` field, which have `system` and `code` fields (among other fields).
 Suppose you're interested in vital-signs only, you would be interested in Observations where `Observation.category.coding.code = "vital-signs"`, but the FHIR search would look something like `https://myfhirserver.azurehealthcareapis.com/Observation?category=vital-signs`.

 To be able to achieve query folding in the more complicated cases, the FHIR Power Query connector matches Power Query expressions with a list of expression patterns and translates them into appropriate search parameters.
 The expression patterns are generated from the FHIR specification.

-This matching with expression patterns works best when any selection expressions (filtering) is done as early as possible data transformation steps before any other shaping of the data.
+This matching with expression patterns works best when any selection expressions (filtering) is done as early as possible in data transformation steps before any other shaping of the data.

 > [!Note]
 > To give the Power Query engine the best chance of performing query folding, you should do all data selection expressions before any shaping of the data.